timaeus-research/paper-rllcs-2024/README.md

 ## Abstract

-We introduce refined variants of the Local Learning Coefficient (LLC), a measure of model complexity and degeneracy in the loss landscape geometry, to study the development of individual components in transformer language models during training.
-By applying these Refined Local Learning Coefficients (rLLCs) to a two-layer attention-only transformer trained on a subset of the Pile, we gain novel insights into the progressive differentiation and specialization of attention heads.
-Our methodology reveals the emergence of different types of attention heads, data-specific specialization, and a universal pattern of increasing then decreasing rLLCs potentially linked to functional disentanglement.
-These findings highlight rLLCs as a principled tool for understanding neural network development, grounded in singular learning theory.
+> We introduce refined variants of the Local Learning Coefficient (LLC), a measure of model complexity grounded in singular learning theory, to study the development of internal structure in transformer language models during training.
+By applying these \textit{refined LLCs} (rLLCs) to individual components of a two-layer attention-only transformer, we gain novel insights into the progressive differentiation and specialization of attention heads.
+Our methodology reveals how attention heads differentiate into distinct functional roles over the course of training, analyzes the types of data these heads specialize to process, and discovers a previously unidentified multigram circuit.
+These findings demonstrate that rLLCs provide a principled, quantitative toolkit for \textit{developmental interpretability}, which aims to understand models through their evolution across the learning process.
+More broadly, this work takes a step towards establishing the correspondence between data distributional structure, geometric properties of the loss landscape, learning dynamics, and emergent computational structures in neural networks.

 ## Repository Structure

-- `figures/`: Extra figures not included in the paper
+- `figures/`: Figures from the paper + some extras that didn't make the cut.

-## Data

-We use a subset of the Pile dataset for training and evaluation.
-The data preprocessing steps are described in detail in the `data/README.md` file.

-## Results

-Key results and figures can be reproduced using the notebooks in the `notebooks/` directory.
-Precomputed results are available in the `results/` directory.

-## Citation

-If you use this code or data in your research, please cite our paper:
+- `per-token-data/`: Raw data of tokens in context generated using the procedure detailed in Appendix B.
+- `per-token-samples/`: HTML presentation of tokens in context.
+- `per-token-analysis/`: Results of analyzing these samples in terms of induction patterns, Dyck patterns, skip n-grams, and n-grams.